Nkwenti-Severian-Ndongtsop/compress-rs/README.md

 # Rust Compressor

-A command-line tool for file compression using RLE and LZ77 algorithms.
+A command-line tool for file compression and decompression using RLE and LZ77 algorithms.

 ## Features